If you’re considering equity release, you’re probably wondering what costs are associated with it.

-With the SunLife Equity Release Service, you can access initial advice free of charge from our partner, Age Partnership – and there’s no obligation to continue if you don’t wish to.
+With the SunLife Equity Release Service, you can access initial advice free of charge from our partner, Age Lifetime – and there’s no obligation to continue if you don’t wish to.

 On top of the set-up charges, you also need to consider interest rates.

-How much your interest amounts to at the end of your lifetime mortgages will depend on how long it runs for (remember, it’ll come to an end when you sell your home, when you pass away or move into permanent care) and which type of plan you choose.
+How much your interest amounts to at the end of your lifetime mortgage will depend on how long it runs for (remember, it’ll come to an end when you sell your home, when you pass away or move into permanent care) and which type of plan you choose.

 For example, with a roll-up lifetime mortgage (which gives you your tax-free cash in one lump sum), the interest on your loan is ‘rolled up’ and it ‘compounds’ each month or every year depending on the plan you choose.

 ‘Rolled-up/compound interest’ explained

 Here’s a simple explanation of how rolled-up/compound interest works with a roll-up lifetime mortgage:

-- At the end of the first month or first year (depending on your plan), the amount of interest charged is simply added to the original loan
+- At the end of the first month or first year (depending on your plan), the amount of interest charged is added to the original loan

 - The following month or year, the interest will be ‘compounded’ – meaning it’s calculated based on the sum of the original loan, plus the interest charged during the first month or year